 This recipe for creme anglaise is super versatile and can be used in many different ways.
 The vanilla sauce can be used either hot or cold:

-- As a sweet sauce over cakes like a Chocolate Fondant Cake, tart and pies like French Apple Tart or breakfast dishes like Brioche French Toast.
+- As a sweet sauce over cakes like a Chocolate Fondant Cake or Chocolate Hazelnut Cake, tart and pies like French Apple Tart or breakfast dishes like Brioche French Toast.

 - Simply served to accompany a fruit salad or fresh berries.